How Much Does a Sauna Cost?

 When it comes to design, a quality sauna will afford you the most usable interior space while minimizing excess cubic feet—which is super important when it comes to heating the air efficiently and keeping energy costs low.
 Other features may add to the price tag but may increase the usability of your space.
 For example, a heat-resistant window can provide you with a view of your surroundings.

 Finally, it comes as no surprise that saunas increase in cost with the size.
+For example, 4-person barrel saunas will be more affordable than their 6-8 person counterparts.
 Take an inventory of your party size to arrive at a size that meets your needs and, more importantly, fits your space.
 For example, will you need legroom for the whole family to enjoy, or are you thinking this will be a way to unwind solo?

 Custom Elements & Features